melthaw/spring-security-token/README.md

     public class Application {}

-By default, the JVM memmory-based token management is working for Daas-Token, `@Scheduled(cron = "0 0/10 * * * ?")` is triggered every 10 minutes to clean up the expired token.
+By default, the JVM memory-based token management is working for Daas-Token, `@Scheduled(cron = "0 0/10 * * * ?")` is triggered every 10 minutes to clean up the expired token.
-So please enable the spring schedule feature if you does not change the default configuration.Otherwise , **out of memmory** should be a big problem.
+So please enable the spring schedule feature if you does not change the default configuration.Otherwise , **out of memory** should be a big problem.

     @Configuration
     @EnableScheduling